leilanorouzi/DataScinceProjects/Capstone_project1/Overview.md

 ### Time difference histogram
 This graph shows the distribution of time difference between the time of reservation and the time that the reservation is made for, ie the visit time.
 ![Time difference](https://github.com/leilanorouzi/SpringBoard/blob/master/Capstone_project1/Files/Outputs/Graphes/Data_visual/Time_difference_hist.png)
+There is a frequent variation in the distribution.
 ## Prediction model

 ### [Porphet model](https://github.com/leilanorouzi/SpringBoard/blob/master/Capstone_project1/Codes/Restaurant_forcats_forcast_prophet_model.ipynb)